Hull note: Background

 The United States objected to the Second Sino-Japanese War and the occupation of the Manchuria area of China by Japanese troops and settlers.
-In protest, the United States sent support to the Nationalist government of Chiang Kai-shek.
+In protest, the United States sent support to the Nationalist government of Chiang Kai-shek, starting with the Lend-Lease Act.
 In July 1941, Japanese military units occupied southern French Indochina, violating a gentlemen's agreement.
 Japanese bombers quickly moved into bases in Saigon and Cambodia, from which they could attack British Malaya.
 As a result, the US government imposed trade sanctions on Japan, including the freezing of Japanese assets in the United States; this effectively created an embargo of oil exports, as Japan did not have the necessary currency with which to buy American oil.

-Dean Acheson, a senior U.S. State Department official, was the key decision maker.
-He shifted American policy away from export restrictions and toward "full-blooded financial warfare against Japan."
-This financial freeze was described by Miller as "the most devastating American action against Japan."
+Dean Acheson, a senior US State Department official, was the key decision maker.
+He shifted American policy away from export restrictions and toward "full-blooded financial warfare against Japan".
+This financial freeze was described by Miller as "the most devastating American action against Japan".